 John said he was particularly proud of this song because he felt he could apply the lyrics to any situation he found himself in.
 The soulful guitar work captured the interest of many electric guitarists, both aspiring and established.

 La Grange – ZZ Top

-This band had a knack for writing hooks, and Billy Biggons had a knack for playing crazy blues solos.
-Both are reasons “La Grange” made it on our list of the best guitar songs of all time!
+This band had a knack for writing hooks, and Billy Gibbons loved to play crazy blues solos.
+Both are reasons why “La Grange” is one of the coolest electric guitar songs out there!

 Freebird – Lynyrd Skynyrd

 Anyone who has played in a band has probably heard more audience members scream “Freebird” than any other song in history.
 Most people actually request it as a joke!